KLE246/HobbyTracker/README.md

 checked exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected.

-Originally addTime() in Hobby had REQUIRES: a positive time
+Originally addTime() in Hobby had REQUIRES: a positive time; addTime() is the only method in this class that has REQUIRES

 To make Hobby robust, addTime() was changed to throw an exception when negative numbers were inputted for the time.
 The exception gets caught in the addTime() method in HobbyListGUI and updates the message within the app to notify the user.

 ## Phase 4: Task 3
 Refactoring done on HobbyListGUI
 - A dialog box class could be made to make new pop up frames whenever a new one is instantiated.